 In this era, most women remained at home, taking care of family.
 But Carrie L. Wieneke was a go-getter like her dad, becoming a very successful business person in downtown Iowa City.

 She opened the Arcade Book and Stationery Store, which was located just one door south of Fink’s, and was the moving force behind the countless Wieneke penny postcards found in Iowa City collections today.
 Below are just a few samples.
 Note that all have the name C.L.
-Wieneke printed on them, and all were printed in and exported from Germany…
+Wieneke printed on them, and all were printed and imported from Germany…

 But on Good Friday, April 21, 1916 – disaster struck.
 An early morning fire broke out and before it was all over the entire building was lost.
 Fortunately, with most of the SUI students on spring break, no one was seriously injured or killed.
 According to Iowa City historian, Irving Weber, Fred Kent, who became university photographer and took many of the photos we share on this site, lived in the St. James but was at home for Easter when the fire occurred.